wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-environment-prep/includes/2-tenant.md

     > [!div class="mx-imgBorder"]
     > [![Selecting Set up account from the trial.](../media/3-account.png)](../media/3-account.png)

-6. If the email is already using other Microsoft Services it will throw the following warning.
+6. If the email is already using other Microsoft Services, it will throw the following warning.

     > [!div class="mx-imgBorder"]
     > [![Provide a phone number where you can receive a text message or be called with a verification code to prove that you are not a robot.](../media/4-contact.png)](../media/4-contact.png)

 7. Select **Create a new account instead**.
 It will open the following page.
 Provide the necessary information.
-Enter a valid phone number where you can receive text message to validate the sign up process.
+Enter a valid phone number where you can receive text message to validate the sign-up process.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of code verification for the trial.](../media/5-code.png)](../media/5-code.png)